Neem - benefits of neem oil, neem leaf extract and other parts of the neem tree

 Neem leaves - uses of neem leaves

 The neem leaves are used to treat chicken pox and warts by directly applying the paste of the leaf on the skin.
-The leaves are also boiled in water and added to the bath water.
+The leaves are also boiled in water and added to the bathwater.
 It helps to increase the immunity of the body.
 It clears up acne and destroys any harmful bacteria on the skin.

 The tender leaves are eaten raw for the control of Diabeties.